 So you’ve graduated from your smartphone’s photo editing tools.
-You might feel that the apps offered by your phone’s operating systems or Instagram, are a bit basic for your editing needs.
+You might feel that the apps offered by your phone’s operating systems or Instagram are a bit basic.
 And now you are looking to take your photo editing skills up a notch or two.

 You have fired up your desktop, downloaded some photos and want to become a photo editor.
 Does that mean you have to splash out on high-end photo editing software?
-This really depends on your budget and how far you want to go with editing your photos.
+This depends on your budget and how far you want to go with editing your photos.
 Most desktop operating systems include photo editing tools at no extra cost.
-Windows 10 has Microsoft Photos included and it offers a decent level of image correction.
+Windows 10 has Microsoft Photos included.
+It offers a decent level of image correction.

 For Apple Mac users, Apple Photos is included with the software.
 It also does a decent basic photo edit.
 Both apps sync with online storage: iCloud for Apple and OneDrive for Microsoft.